A Minimum Counterexample Proof of the Seymour Second Neighborhood Conjecture via the Graph Level Order: Main Theorem

-\begin{theorem} (Algorithm Complexity) Suppose we have a graph \(G\).
-The Decreasing Neighborhood Sequence Property Algorithm has a complexity of \(O(|V| + |E|)\), where \(|V|\) represents the number of vertices in \(G\) and \(|E|\) represents the number of edges in \(G\). \end{theorem}

-\begin{proof} We will first show that the complexity of building the partitions has a worst-case complexity of \(O(|V| + |E|)\).

-Given a graph \(G\), the search for a minimum out-degree node that's \(O(|V|)\) nodes.
-Then, to evaluate the degrees of each of those nodes is a constant factor.
-This makes the search for the minimum out-degree node \(O(|V|)\).

-Once we have this value, we will place every node and every edge of \(G\) into a pre-processing array ready to be partitioned.
-Each edge is examined, contributing \(O(|E|)\) complexity, while nodes contribute \(O(|V|)\).
-Each node will individually be processed based on its distance from the minimum out-degree node, along with the connected outgoing arcs.
-This will require \(O(|V|)\) comparisons and \(O(|V|+|E|)\) stores into neighborhoods.
-This means that the partitioning has a complexity of \(O(|V| + |E|)\).\\

-Next, we will look into the complexity of the run-time analysis of the Decreasing Sequence Algorithm.

-First, remember that we proved in the Lemma \ref{idd} (Interior Degrees Doubles) that every neighborhood has a node whose interior degree doubles.
-This proof was actually the first instance where we saw that there were multiple degree doubling nodes.
-Every node in every cycle had its interior degree double.
-This lemma ensures that we don't need to exhaustively check every node in \(R_i\) for interior degree doubling; the existence of such a node is guaranteed, allowing us to potentially stop the algorithm once such a violation is found for a representative node, contributing to the linear complexity.

-What remains is to consider the complexity necessary to combine these interior degree nodes to solve the overall problem.
-Solving the full problem requires determining the number of rooted neighborhoods necessary for this partition, which is bounded above by \(O(|V|)\).
-The total number of rooted neighborhoods cannot exceed the number of nodes, \(|V|\), since neighborhoods are based on partitions.
-Processing each rooted neighborhood's exterior arcs and remaining possible nodes is bounded by \(O(|V| + |E|)\).
-This gives the run time a complexity of \(O(|V| + |E|)\). \end{proof}
+\begin{theorem}[Algorithm Complexity] Let $G$ be an oriented graph.
+The Graph Level Order algorithm runs in where $|V|$ is the number of vertices and $|E|$ is the number of edges in $G$. \end{theorem} The proof follows the implementation of the BFS algorithm through the neighborhoods.
+Each node is visited only one time, giving it an $O(|V| + |E|)$ time.

-This complexity analysis shows that the Decreasing Neighborhood Sequence Property Algorithm can effectively find a degree-doubling node in polynomial time.
-Moreover, this will work for any oriented graph.
-Complexity analysis shows that it is not hindered by larger graphs.
+The algorithm can find a Seymour vertex in linear time.
+Moreover, it will work for any oriented graph.
+The analysis shows that it will not be a problem on larger graphs.

-A further point is to consider the concept in Theorem \ref{complx} (Algorithm Complexity) of all nodes inside a neighborhood having their degrees double.
-It was not spoken about in the paper because the focus was entirely set on proving the SSNC, but this is another example of multiple degree-doubling nodes, just a localized instance.\\

-We opened by showing several applications of the SSNC, including social media, social network modeling, and network analysis.
-This highlights the necessity for an algorithm that can work efficiently in practice.
-This proof that the algorithm has a complexity of \(O(|V| + |E|)\), where \(|V|\) is the number of vertices and \(|E|\) is the number of edges in the graph, is important.
-This algorithm's linear time complexity shows that even enormous graphs may be processed effectively.
-That makes it potentially applicable to real-world networks with millions or billions of nodes and edges.
-This suggests that the algorithm is not only theoretically sound but also practically feasible for implementation and use in real-world scenarios, such as analyzing social networks, identifying influential nodes in communication networks, or understanding the spread of information.